Hierarchical Models for Independence Structures of Networks: Abstract

 \section{Abstract}

-We introduce a new family of network models, called hierarchical network models, that allow to represent in an explicit manner the stochastic dependence among the edges.
-In particular, each member of this family can be associated with a graphical model defining conditional independence clauses among the edges of the network, called the dependency graph.
-Every network model of dyadic independence assumption can be generalized to construct members of this new family.
+We introduce a new family of network models, called hierarchical network models, that allow us to represent in an explicit manner the stochastic dependence among the dyads (random ties) of the network.
+In particular, each member of this family can be associated with a graphical model defining conditional independence clauses among the dyads of the network, called the dependency graph.
+Every network model with dyadic independence assumption can be generalized to construct members of this new family.
 Using this new framework, we generalize the Erd\"{o}s-R\'{e}nyi and $\beta$-models to create hierarchical Erd\"{o}s-R\'{e}nyi and $\beta$-models.
 We describe various methods for parameter estimation as well as simulation studies for models with sparse dependency graphs.
-We also provide a comprehensive discussion on open problems related to these newly defined models.